 Once the images were in Adobe Lightroom and simple edits had been performed, Photoshop was the next destination.
 Here, two of the photos were masked to obtain the highlight details from one and the sharp shadow details from the other.

-So now you know the behind the scenes of this photograph.
+So now you know the behind the scenes of this perfume photography.
 I encourage you to look for everyday objects to add to your compositions.
 All it takes is a little creativity and patience and you can come up with some fantastic still life photographs.